osoner/countly-documentation/reference/contributing-to-countly.md

 ### Write an SDK for your platform

-Currently Countly is written for iOS, Android, Blackberry, Windows Phone and Mac OS X platforms.
+Currently Countly SDKs are available for iOS, Android, Blackberry, Windows Phone and Mac OS X platforms.
-Contributors have provided many SDKs for different development environments including Titanium SDK, Unity 3D and Corona.
+Contributors have provided many SDKs for different development environments including Titanium, Unity 3D, Phonegap, Icenium and Corona.
 Basically, if a device is connected to internet, you can get analytics data easily with a simple SDK.
 Examples include but not limited to Smart TVs, set top boxes, mobile apps using HTML5/Javascript, desktop operating systems, in-car entertainment systems, IP security cameras - anything that is able to